 PROGRAMS

-We are currently in a fundraising and research period to gather data, create space for community feedback, and expand our team of experts to best serve the financial and mental health needs of those most marginalized by the criminalization of cannabis.
-The goal is for phase 1 of our pilot program to open for applications by in early 2023.
+Legalize Appalachia is currently in a fundraising and research period to gather data, create space for community feedback, and expand our team of experts to best serve the financial and mental health needs of those most marginalized by the criminalization of cannabis.

 PROHIBITION HURTS CASH AID